Counseling for Individuals

 If you feel you are working too hard trying to handle a difficult transition in your life, trying to cope with anxieties or depression or trying to recover from a trauma, please call me.
-I offer counseling in Vancouver, Washington to individuals and couples.
+I am a Certified Clinical Trauma professional and offer counseling in Vancouver, Washington to individuals and couples.
 My years of experience in the Portland Metro area, including Vancouver, Washington, has prepared me to be sensitive to diversity of all kinds and to understand the struggles of others while remaining flexible to what one may need in the moment.

 After 16 years of providing emergency medical social work in three busy emergency departments, I have found a great balance to life by shifting my focus as a counselor for individuals and couples in a private setting in Vancouver, Washington.
 My goal is to offer a safe, nonjudgmental and welcoming space for you to explore yourself with honesty.
 I will help you begin moving forward, while supporting you through the change process.